MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-fulfillment-provider.md

 1. Select **Add existing \> IOM Provider Definition Parameter**.
 1. Select **IOMLabOutboundFulfillmentEmail** and then select **Add** to add it to the solution.

-Next quick start lab step: [Export provider solution](lab-export-provider-solution.md)
+Next quick start lab step: [Export  solution](lab-export--solution.md)